hashicorp/terraform-website/content/source/docs/enterprise/workspaces/run-basics.html.md

 _States in this stage:_

 - **Planning:** TFE is currently running `terraform plan`.
-- **Planned:** `terraform plan` has finished.
+- **Needs Confirmation:** `terraform plan` has finished.
 TFE sometimes pauses in this state, depending on the workspace and organization settings.

 _Leaving this stage:_

 - If the `terraform plan` command failed, TFE skips to completion (**Plan Errored** state).
+- If the plan succeeded and doesn't require any changes (since it already matches the current infrastructure state), TFE skips to completion (**No Changes** state).
-- If the plan succeeded:
+- If the plan succeeded and requires changes:
     - If [Sentinel policies][] are enabled, TFE proceeds automatically to the policy check stage.
     - If there are no Sentinel policies and auto-apply is enabled on the workspace, TFE proceeds automatically to the apply stage.
-    - If there are no Sentinel policies and auto-apply is disabled, TFE pauses in the **Planned** state until a user with write access to the workspace takes action.
+    - If there are no Sentinel policies and auto-apply is disabled, TFE pauses in the **Needs Confirmation** state until a user with write access to the workspace takes action.
 The run proceeds to the apply stage if they approve the apply, or skips to completion (**Discarded** state) if they reject the apply.

 ### 3. The Policy Check Stage